Combine Headlines, Fundamentals To Trade Stock Market

 Knowing market structure and identifying liquidity are the important tools traders can use to flip the switch.

-“The market is smart,” said Chandler Horton, Director of Day Trading Strategies at Simpler Trading.
+“The market is smart,” said Simpler Trading’s Director of Day Trading Strategies.
 “It created a bunch of ‘dip-buying’ traders.
 The market will manipulate you if you don’t flip the switch – fall back on the fundamentals of structure and liquidity.”

 This framework helps traders adjust and shift trading strategies to adapt to the market, and is a foundational method for any trader.
 This framework can be adjusted even when the market turns bullish someday.